 Environmental reports, whether for the federal or state government, or internal needs, are essential in a number of industries.
 Not only can they ensure you’re not accruing fines by failing to meet government requirements, they can also increase customer loyalty and confidence, save you money as you follow sustainable practices, and minimize your negative impact on any given environment.

 If you’re struggling to complete an environmental report, whether for NEPA or for your internal sustainability practices, we can help.
 Contact us to learn more about our workshops, services, and experience.

 Sign up for A Technical Writing Workshop

 Shea Writing & Training Services offers technical writing workshops, both to the public and in-house.

 The public technical training writing workshop is dedicated to engineers and is open to the public twice a year.
 This course will help you learn fundamental techniques, practice your technical writing skills, and improve your business writing.
 Engineers can even bring their environmental reports and other work-related documents to the workshop to directly apply what they learn.
-The next online public workshop is March 1 and 2, 2022, from 9am to 4pm.
+Click here to see when the next online public workshop is scheduled.

 Shea also offers in-house workshops with similar course work, designed for engineers, auditors, business managers, IT professionals, documentation specialists, operations specialists, and project managers.
 These workshops accommodate10 to 20 participants, and can be customized to your organization’s specific needs, such as learning how to produce improved environmental reports.